Loading...

 Portion Control

 Pair your snack with a source of protein or healthy fats.
-Add a small serving of Greek yogurt or a few slices of cheese to slow down carbohydrate absorption.
+This could be a small serving of Greek yogurt or a few almonds, which can help moderate the absorption of carbohydrates.

 Mindful Eating